RosettaCommons/binder/documentation/config.rst

 `--single-file` if specified instruct Binder to put generated sources into single large file.
 This might be useful for small projects.

+`--suppress-errors=true` if the generated bindings codes are correct but there are some fatal errors from clang and you want to get rid of them.
+This situation can happen when you would like to generate binding codes for a small part of a huge project and the you cannot include all the required header files with `-I` to the command.

 `--annotate-includes` [debug] if specified Binder will comment each include with type name which trigger it inclusion.